-The Appleton Manufacturing Company of Batavia
+Appleton Manufacturing Company

-began selling "Chanticleer" engines
+The Appleton Manufacturing Company of Batavia began selling "Chanticleer" engines

 probably sometime after 1911, because the 1911 Appleton catalog makes

 no mention of offering engines.
-However, the 1913 catalog has
+However, the 1913 catalog has "Chanticleer"

 engines listed with an Appleton logo.
-Appleton was purporting in
+Appleton was purporting in its

 1914 engine line catalog of having the ability to manufacture all